Hull number

 A hull number is a serial identification number given to a boat or ship.
 For the military, a lower number implies an older vessel.
-For civilian use, the HIN is used to trace the boat's history.
+For civilian use, the Hull Identification Number (HIN) is used to trace the boat's history.
 The precise usage varies by country and type.

 United States usage

 Civilian use

 For civilian craft manufactured in the United States, the hull number is given to the vessel when it is built and forms part of the hull identification number, which uniquely identifies the vessel and must be permanently affixed to the hull in at least two places.
 A Hull Identification Number (HIN) is a unique set of 12 characters, similar to the Vehicle Identification Number which is found on automobiles.
 In 1972, The United States Coast Guard was asked to create a standardized format for HINs to allow for better tracking of accidents and history of boats.
 This HIN format is as follows: The first three characters consist of the Manufacturers Index Code (MIC) and should only be letters.
 The following five characters are the unique serial number assigned by the Manufacturer, and can be a series of letters and/or numbers with the exception of the letters O, I, and Q (they can be easily mistaken).
 The last four characters determine the model and certification year of the boat.
 The HIN may be found on the aft of the vessel in the uppermost right corner.
 Also, the HIN may be stated on the title, registration, and insurance documents.